avanigupta06/Chaptify/README.md

-# 🔊 Chatify — YouTube Video Chaptering and Summarization Tool
+# 🔊 Chatify – YouTube Video Chaptering & Summarization Tool

 **Chatify** is an AI-powered Flask web application that takes a YouTube video URL and automatically generates meaningful **chapter-wise summaries** and **titles** from spoken Hindi or Hinglish content.
 It uses **OpenAI's Whisper**, **mBART**, and **KeyBERT** to convert speech to text, summarize it, and generate chapter titles.
 The output is a clean, timestamped JSON file—ideal for content indexing, accessibility, or quick navigation.

 ---

 ## 🧰 Tech Stack

 ### 🖥️ Backend